Asphodeloideae

 Asphodeloideae is a subfamily of the monocot family Asphodelaceae in the order Asparagales.
 It has previously been treated as a separate family, Asphodelaceae sensu stricto.
 The family Asphodelaceae has now been proposed to be a nomen conservandum, and the proposal has been recommended for ratification in 2017.
 In that case, Asphodelaceae will have priority over Xanthorrhoeaceae.
 This is reflected in the APG IV family lists.

 The subfamily name is derived from the generic name of the type genus, Asphodelus.
-Members of group are native to Africa, central and western Europe, the Mediterranean basin, Central Asia and Australia, with one genus (Bulbinella) having some of its species in New Zealand.
+Members of this group can be found growing native in coastal Southern Africa, Central and Western Europe, the Mediterranean basin, Central Asia and Australia; one genus, Bulbinella, can additionally be found growing in New Zealand.
 The greatest diversity occurs in South Africa.

-The genera Aloe, Asphodelus, and Kniphofia are perhaps best known from their use in horticulture as ornamental plants.